Lifip27/Lifip27/README.md

 ## 🧠 Fun Facts

-- 🔍 I'm curious by nature — CTFs are my puzzle playground.
+- 🔍 I love participating in CTFs along with my friends, @docea007 ( dacia team go brr )
 - 💻 I break things just to fix them better.
-- ✝️ Jesus loves you — and so do I (in a coding kind of way).
+- ✝️ Jesus loves you , you know the rules and so do I (ifykyk).

 ---